sharecuts/website/README.md

 ## Contributing

+### Suggestions and Ideas

+If you have any suggestions or ideas please [Add An Issue](https://github.com/insidegui/Sharecuts/issues/new).
+Please be sure to check first that no one else has already offered the same.

+### Development

-[Check out this guide](./CONTRIB.md) if you'd like to contribute to the project.
+[Development Setup](https://github.com/insidegui/Sharecuts/wiki) - Read this guide if you'd like to contribute to the project.

 ## API